Alauddin Ahammad

 Alauddin Ahammad (1947/1948 – 13 December 2022) was a Bangladesh Awami League politician and a Jatiya Sangsad member representing the Kishoreganj-1 constituency.
-He was a former Vice-chancellor of Jahangirnagar University.
+He was a vice-chancellor of Jahangirnagar University.

 Career

-Ahammad was a veteran of Bangladesh Liberation war.
+Ahammad was a veteran of the Bangladesh Liberation War.

 In 1998, Ahammad resigned after a rape on campus led to mass protests by the students and teachers.

-Ahammad was elected to the parliament from Kishoreganj-1 as a Bangladesh Awami League candidate in 1999 by-election and 2001.
+Ahammad was elected to the parliament from Kishoreganj-1 as a Bangladesh Awami League candidate in a 1999 by-election and again in 2001.

-Ahammad had served as the education and political affairs advisor to Prime Minister Sheikh Hasina in 2013.
+Ahammad served as the education and political affairs advisor to Prime Minister Sheikh Hasina in 2013.